colinBranca/computer-graphics/Homework2/readme.txt

 which the rotation was performed *n* is *n = a cross b* The rotation angle is then *theta = arcsin(|n|)*

+This technique is explained in the course book.

 #### Building the rotation matrix
 Having the rotation angle and the vector about which the rotation is performed, the Rodrigues formula was used to obtain the rotation matrix.